 \subsection{Hallucination and Visual Consistency}

-Ensuring the reliability of VLMs has led to a significant body of work focusing on hallucination detection.
-Benchmarks like POPE~\cite{li2023evaluating}, HallusionBench~\cite{guan2024hallusionbench}, and others have been instrumental in assessing object-level hallucinations, such as the existence of objects or the accuracy of attribute descriptions.
+Ensuring the reliability of VLMs has led to a significant body of work on hallucination detection, mitigation, and mechanism analysis.
+Benchmarks like POPE~\cite{li2023evaluating} and HallusionBench~\cite{guan2024hallusionbench}, together with related studies on fine-grained visual perception, causal attention, shallow-layer attention repair, and attention-sink analysis~\cite{ma2025fine,zhao2025mca,zhang2025shallow,zhang2026drives}, have been instrumental in understanding and reducing object-level failures, such as errors in object existence or attribute description.
 While these works effectively target Visual Perception Error, they often overlook the complexity of higher-order cognitive failures.
 Multi-modal reasoning requires not only accurate perception but also the logical integration of visual data with parametric knowledge.
 As defined in our taxonomy, errors can stem from diverse sources beyond perception, including Visual Perception Error (VPE), Knowledge Deployment Error (KDE), Reasoning Error (RE), and Question Comprehension Error (QCE).
 MMErroR provides a broader coverage of these failure modes, requiring models to identify errors in logic and factual application, not just in visual grounding.